ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

 ```bash
     lower_limit < (principle_value / comparison_value) < upper_limit
 ```

-If the period's value is zero, then the method does not continue.
-We return an "S" TPC marker and return a tailored error message asking for the period.

 Likewise, if a thousand pounds error determines that no correction is needed then the principal variable and any linked variables will